oracle/opengrok/docker/README.md

 then it is advisable to run OpenGrok standalone or construct your own docker image based on the official one.

-## Additional info about the container
+## Additional info about the image

 * Tomcat 9
 * JRE 8 (Required for Opengrok 1.0+)